-One of Vancouver's Top 5 Museums as well as one of Vancouver's most unique and unusual attractions, UBC's Museum of Anthropology (MOA) is world-renowned for its collections of First Nations and Coast Salish peoples' arts, sculptures, and historic works, including magnificent large-scale totems.
-It's most famous artwork is the the iconic sculpture Raven and The First Men by the B.C.
-First Nations artist Bill Reid; an image of the Raven and The First Men sculpture appears on the back of every Canadian $20 bill!
+One of Vancouver's top museums, UBC's Museum of Anthropology (MOA) is world-renowned for its collections of First Nations and Coast Salish peoples' arts, sculptures, and historic works, including magnificent large-scale totems.
+Its most famous artwork is the iconic sculpture "Raven and The First Men" by the B.C.
+First Nations artist Bill Reid; an image of the sculpture appeared on the back of Canadian $20 bills until 2012.

-The natural history of British Columbia is on display at this hands-on museum.
-Home to the largest blue whale skeleton in Canada as well as two million biological specimens (including plants, marine life, insects, fungi, and fossils), the Beatty Biodiversity Museum is fun and educational for the whole family.Continue to 5 of 5 below.
+The natural history of British Columbia is on display at this hands-on museum with more than 500 exhibits, which opened in 2010.
+Home to the largest blue whale skeleton in Canada, a display of dinosaur fossils, as well as 2 million biological specimens (including plants, marine life, insects, and fungi), the Beaty Biodiversity Museum is fun and educational for the whole family.